tsaqib/trex/README.md

 This package helps you do functional reactive programming both on server-side and front-end apps.
 It helps you define and destroy data streams easily which works as an event bus.
 You can subscribe and unsubscribe to the streams.
 You can perform map, filter and pass on your own functions both at the observables and observers-level.

+Note: Angular, Vue, React, etc. frameworks are also built on top of reactive programming principle.

 ## Installation

 `npm i -S @tsaqib/trex`